After the European General Data Protection Regulation (GDPR) came into full force on May 25, 2018, other governments followed the EU lead.

 With time, we adjusted to the term Data Subject that was introduced in the GDPR.

-The data subject is an identifiable natural person, and while the data subject translates to the consumer in the CCPA (to be fair, a term that sounds much more natural and much less legal), there are certain differences.
+The data subject is an identifiable natural person.
+While the data subject translates to the consumer in the CCPA (to be fair, a term that sounds much more natural and much less legal), there are certain differences.

-Both data subject and consumer are living natural persons, although the CCPA clearly specifies that Consumer needs to be a Californian resident (the Californian resident is considered an individual who has permanent residence in the State of California or a domiciled individual who is temporarily outside the State).
+Both data subjects and consumers are living natural persons.
+However, the CCPA clearly specifies that Consumer needs to be a Californian resident (the Californian resident is considered an individual who has permanent residence in the State of California or a domiciled individual who is temporarily outside the State).

-If Californian is visiting the EU his data will be protected under the GDPR.
+If a Californian is visiting the EU, his data will be protected under the GDPR.